silent-code/RoboND-Rover-Project/writeup.md

 ### Next I consider the rubric points individually and describe how I addressed each point in my implementation.

 ### Notebook Analysis
-#### 1. I executed the functions provided in the notebook on test images (first with the test data provided, next on data that I with recorded in the simulator training mode).
+#### 1. I executed the functions provided in the notebook on test images: first with the test data provided, and then on data that I with recorded in the simulator training mode.
 Next I added/modified functions to allow for color selection of obstacles and rock samples.
-The next image shows the data I used to calibrate color selection functions for obstacle and navigable terrain and rock samples.
-The image shows demonstrates all three channels, including tracks which are calibrated out to be included in the navigable terrain channel.
+The next image shows the data I used to calibrate color selection functions for obstacles, navigable terrain and rock sample features.
+The image below shows a calibration image with each of the three types of features.
+The image includes the rover tracks which are calibrated to be included as a navigable terrain feature.

 ![alt text][image1]